By: Sarah Ansari

 Amidst the villainization of protestors, Poland has also mobilized riot police to monitor the crowds.
 While protestors did partake in vandalism, the demonstrations were largely peaceful.
 Either way, property damage does not justify the pepper spraying of protestors and excessive use of force.
 Here are links to some twitter posts that capture instances of brutality, but please be aware that footage can be graphic.
 These examples are also not meant to sensationalize violence, but to provide evidence for people who would argue in favour of the Polish police. (x, x, x, x)

 The most recent update regarding the abortion ban in Poland has it that the ruling will be delayed, which is only a minor victory for protestors.
 Officials still intend to carry through with their plans, although they are willing to engage in “dialogue” with the citizens.
 Polish president Andrzej Duda has attempted to placate protestors by offering a “compromise” that will allow abortions in the case of fatal fetal defects.
 Such a compromise is only lip-service to attempt to mitigate backlash, rather than a substantive acknowledgment of the reasoning behind the protests.
-The Polish government and its abortion rulings are, ultimately, just another instance in which a majority (cis) male-dominated body places restrictions upon women and other people with vaginas without letting the people who are affected voice their own opinions.
+The Polish government and its abortion rulings are, ultimately, just another instance in which a majority (cis) male-dominated body places restrictions upon women and others with reproductive capacities without letting the people who are affected voice their own opinions.

 If you wish to help protestors, this website provides some resources that you can contribute to: https://www.bustle.com/life/how-to-help-protestors-against-anti-abortion-laws-in-poland